Nirayama Daikansho: Overview

 In 1596, Tokugwa Ieyasu appointed Egawa Hidenaga (1560-1639) as daikan of half of Izu Province, with the remainder placed under the Mishima daikansho.
-The two offices were united to form the Niirayama daikansho in 1633.
+The two offices were united to form the Nirayama daikansho in 1633.
 However, in 1723, Egawa Hidekatsu was found guilty of embezzling public funds intended for repairs to the Tōkaidō at Totsuka-juku and was relieved of his office.
 The clan regained the post in 1758; however, its scope of authority after this date was limited only to Izu Province, which it continued to govern until the Meiji restoration.
-In the Bakumatsu period, Egawa Hidetatsu played leading role in the shogunate's efforts to modernize its military against the threat posed by the Western imperialist powers, and was responsible for the construction of the nearby Nirayama Reverberatory Furnace for the production of cannons.
+In the Bakumatsu period, Egawa Hidetatsu played a leading role in the shogunate's efforts to modernize its military against the threat posed by the Western imperialist powers, and was responsible for the construction of the nearby Nirayama Reverberatory Furnace for the production of cannons.

 Important Cultural Properties

 The Egawa residence complex was designated an Important Cultural Property on May 14, 1958.
 Attached buildings such as gates and gardens were added to the collective designation from December 9, 1993.
-Also covered by Imperial Cultural Property designations are 38,581documents and 461 old photographs.
+Also covered by Imperial Cultural Property designations are 38,581 documents and 461 old photographs.